-A past copper producer for some ten years from 2010, the Punitaqui mine was restarted in May 2024.
-The project has full mine infrastructure, existing mineral resources in four zones, and additional resource potential.
-For further details see Acquisitions in Progress below.
+The Punitaqui mine was operated by a former owner for approximately 10 years to 2010 and restarted under the current ownership in May 2024.
+The project has full mine infrastructure, existing mineral resources in four zones and additional resource potential.
+For further details, see the Company's Q3 MDA.